Azure/video-analyzer-widgets/README.md

 ### Code snippets:

 1.  _Basic usage snippet:_ create a zone draw widget with native JS code, configure the widget and load the data.

-        The zone draw includes the ava-player as a video HTML element.
+    The zone drawer includes the ava-player as a video HTML element.
 The ava-player displays video according to configuration.
     For more information regarding ava-player, please see its documentation.

     ```html live
     <head>